stelnabli/Digital-Scholarship-Institute/August 2018/Information Visualization/readme.md

 # Information Visualization with Raw

 Welcome, DSI cohort!
 Below you will find information about our session.
-You won't need to pre-install anything on your computer to participate, but you will absolutely need a laptop in order to create visualizations with the browser-based online tool RAWgraphs.
+You won't need to pre-install anything on your computer to participate, but **you will absolutely need a laptop in order to create visualizations with the browser-based online tool RAWgraphs**.
 Please email us if you have any questions before the session.

 ### Instructors